With you every step of the way.

 Not at all.
 Companies and agencies across North America have adopted disability management programs including Suncor, Civeo, University of Calgary, New Brunswick Nurses Union, and many more.

-HR and Safety professionals get bogged down in workers’ comp.
-And this problem is only growing worse due to growing psych injuries and the COVID-19 fallout.
+HR and Safety professionals often get bogged down in workers’ comp.
+And this problem is only growing worse due to growing psych injuries and the ongoing COVID-19 fallout.
 Blue Collar can relieve the pressure so your HR and HSE teams can focus on recruiting top talent and preventing injury.

 It’s never been harder to earn a discount, or even to maintain an average WCB rating.
 BCC can help preserve your good standing with the WCB.